marekprochazka/POT-2/README.md

 Api hosting | ❌
 Setup frontend | ❌
 Create Frontend with dummy data | ❌
-Connect Frotnend with Api | ❌
+Connect Frontend with Api | ❌
 Testing phase | ❌
 More to come later | ❌